Uranium mining in the Bancroft area: Bicroft Mine

-Bicroft mine geology

-The uranium deposits of Bicroft mine occur in a set of eastward-dipping en-echelon lens-shapred dykes of syenite and granite, up to 80 ft wide and 400 ft long, which extend over an area of about 1.75 sqmi within a north–south oriented belt of amphibolite and paragneiss (the eastern part of the Centre Lake granite).
+The uranium deposits of Bicroft mine occur in a set of eastward-dipping en-echelon lens-shaped dykes of syenite and granite, up to 80 ft wide and 400 ft long, which extend over an area of about 1.75 sqmi within a north–south oriented belt of amphibolite and paragneiss (the eastern part of the Centre Lake granite).
 The ore minerals are uranothorite and uraninite.
 The uranium-to-thorium ratio is variable.
 Pyroxene-rich granite of this area is richer in thorium.

 Faraday Mine/Madawaska Mine

 The area that is now known as Madawaska Mine was first mapped by Jack Satterly in the early 1950s.